Tanath/dotfiles/reference/misctweaks.md

 # Fonts

 Fonts should be readable with characters that are easy to distinguish from each other even with poor vision.
 Most fonts fail at this, even if they're mostly readable.
 Atkinson Hyperlegible does a great job and is my gold standard for comparison, hence my [userscript to change web pages](https://github.com/Tanath/dotfiles/blob/master/browsers/Set%20font%20to%20Atkinson%20Hyperlegible.user.js) to it.
-For mono, the best fonts I've found which don't fail at this are Fira Code, Hasklig, or Source Code Pro (mostly).
+For mono, the best fonts I've found which don't fail at this are Fira Code, Source Code Pro (mostly), or Hasklig.
+Fira Code is a bit better designed than Source Code Pro, but has ligatures which is unacceptable sometimes, and SCP is more widely and easily available.
 Check these characters in your font:
 * q9gB80OoailI1LCGQ{}
 * `q9gB80OoailI1LCGQ{}`

-To install on Linux, check for `fonts-firacode` and `texlive-fonts-extra` for AH.
+To install on Linux, check for `fonts-firacode`, and `texlive-fonts-extra` for AH and SCP.
 On Windows you can use `scoop install firacode` or `choco install firacode atkinson-hyperlegible`.
 There's no scoop package for AH yet so you'll have to [download it](https://brailleinstitute.org/freefont) yourself.

 Here are examples of common fonts which suck at this, plus AH & FC for comparison: